kschan0214/sepia.documentation/docs/getting_started/Installation.rst

         If the LBV algorithm doesn't work on your operating system, you can go to the '_LBV' directory of the MEDI toolbox and try the following command in the Matlab command window to re-compile the library: ``mex mexMGv6.cpp``

 - Graphcut for phase unwrapping

+- SEPIA v1.0 supports both FANSI v1.0 and v3.0.
+However, compartibility to FANSI v2.0 (commit 77023b65, released on 2020.07.27) is not yet tested!